 Abandon Shipping: A lot of people were quick to shipping T'Challa and Erik from the start due to sharing similarities to the dynamic between Charles Xavier and Magneto.
 Then the movie came out and it turned out the two in this version are actually cousins.
-This unsurprisingly killed much of the initial interest.
+This unsurprisingly killed a lot (though not all) of the initial interest.

-Black Panther won several Oscars (for Costume Design, Production Design, and Original Score) but Michael B. Jordan did not receive a nomination for Best Supporting Actor and the film itself failed to receive a nomination for Best Adapted Screenplay despite both being nominated for their respective categories in other award ceremonies.
+It won several Academy Awards (for Costume Design, Production Design, and Original Score) but Michael B. Jordan did not receive a nomination for Best Supporting Actor and the film itself failed to receive a nomination for Best Adapted Screenplay despite both being nominated for their respective categories in other award ceremonies.
 The film also lost Best Picture to Green Book, which only added to the various controversies surrounding that film.

 The movie lost all three categories it was nominated in at the Golden Globes; Best Picture - Drama, in particular, was instead awarded to Bohemian Rhapsody, a feature film which has garnered greater controversy and less acclaim.

 Discredited Meme: The cast and crew is sick of requests to perform the Wakandan salute to the point of expressing annoyance and deflation.
-Michael B. Jordan, a normally nice guy, became visibly frustrated when he refused to do it during an interview.
+Michael B. Jordan, a normally nice guy, became visibly frustrated and refused to do it when he was asked to do it during an interview, noting that his character hates Wakanda for abandoning him and its complicity in people's suffering.
 Likewise, Chadwick Boseman became unhappy performing the salute in public and during promotional events.

-N'Jobu gets this too for having similar social and political beliefs, not being willing to go the the extreme of committing genocide like Killmonger is, and for his tragic ending of being killed by his own brother and abandoned by his home country.
-This ignores the fact that, while he might not have condoned mass genocide, his plan to arm minorities shows he was still willing to let people be killed for his cause and he had no concerns about numerous Wakandans being murdered as part of his and Klaue's plan to obtain Vibranium.
+N'Jobu gets this too for having similar social and political beliefs, and for his tragic ending of being killed by his own brother and abandoned by his home country just as he was about to rescue Erik's mother from jail.
+This ignores the fact that his plan to arm minorities shows he was still willing to overthrow other countries by violence and let people be killed for his cause, and he had no concerns about numerous Wakandans being murdered as part of his and Klaue's plan to obtain Vibranium.

 Many critics have come to praise Erik as one of the best aspects to the movie, owing to his considerable amount of complexity, especially compared to the MCU's longstanding problem regarding developing villains, his relationship with T'Challa and the performance given by Michael B. Jordan.